realtimedespatch/magento-orderflow/README.md

 <h3>Support</h3>

-The extension is provided 'as is' and is provided to Magento software houses and technical specialists who may wish to use it in it's unmodified form or as a starting point for their own development.
+The extension is provided 'as is' and is provided to Magento software houses and technical specialists who may wish to use it in its unmodified form or as a starting point for their own development.
 Support is available from <a href="http://www.sixbysix.co.uk/support">Six By Six</a>.</p>

 <h3>License</h3>